We are born, we live, and we die. Yet, humans presumptuously want to ply meaning with their existence.

 ― Richard Dawkins, The Selfish Gene

-Moreover, how can we base our definition on parts of us that aren’t stable.
+well.
+Moreover, how can we base our definition on parts of us that aren’t

+stable.
 If we loose a limb, are we less ourselves?
-Are we still us when we decay?
+Are we still us when

 Even our DNA doesn’t define us at the core level.
 Our body hosts microbes and a flora we couldn’t live without, even our cells couldn’t stand a chance without mitochondria, which have their own DNA.